Got (the right) milk? Unpacking the A1/A2 milk controversy

 Cowan states: “The black and white cows – Holsteins and Friesians – generally give milk that contains a small but significant amount of beta-casein type A1, which behaves like an opiate and which epidemiological studies have implicated in heart disease, Type 1 diabetes, autism, and schizophrenia.”

-- BCM7 is released in the GI tract of animals and humans who drink A1 cow milk, and it is found in the blood and urine of these animals.
+- BCM7 is released in the GI tract of animals and humans who drink A1 cow milk, and it’s found in the blood and urine of these animals.

-Please note, a respondent to Dr. Cowan’s intro, identifying himself as the editor for Woodford’s book, added that A1 milk can be procured from any herd, though it is less common in non-Holstein or Friesian herds.
-Another respondent suggested that while Jerseys produce more A2 than Holsteins, they might also produce A1 milk.
+Please note, a respondent to Dr. Cowan’s intro, identifying himself as the editor for Woodford’s book, added that A1 milk can be procured from any herd, though it’s less common in non-Holstein or Friesian herds.
+Another respondent suggested that while Jerseys produce more A2 milk than Holsteins, they might also produce A1 milk.

-As well, Dr. Cowan states, “BCM 7 selectively binds to the epithelial cells in the mucus membranes (i.e. the nose) and stimulates mucus secretion.”
+As well, Dr. Cowan states, “BCM7 selectively binds to the epithelial cells in the mucus membranes (i.e., the nose) and stimulates mucus secretion.”
 He goes on to state, “…basically all American dairy cows have this mutated beta-casein and are predominantly A1 cows.”
-And that, “When you take A1 cow milk away, and stimulate one’s own endorphins instead of the toxic opiate of BCM 7, some amazing health benefits ensue.”
+And that, “When you take A1 cow milk away and stimulate one’s own endorphins instead of the toxic opiate of BCM7, some amazing health benefits ensue.”

-A2 cows are found in Africa, Asia, and Europe, and in what is playfully being attributed to as culinary snobbery, you should be safe eating raw cheese and dairy in France.
-Long ago, the French complained that A1 milk “tasted lousy” and have remained exclusively loyal to an A2 cow population!
+A2 milk cows are found in Africa, Asia, and Europe, and in what is playfully being attributed to as culinary snobbery, you should be safe eating raw cheese and dairy in France.
+Long ago, the French complained that A1 milk “tasted lousy” and have remained exclusively loyal to an A2 cow population.